Bispectra from two-field inflation using the long-wavelength formalism: Introduction

 The paper is organized as follows.
 In section \ref{basic} we summarize the long-wavelength formalism of RSvT and define the various quantities used in the paper.
-We also give a brief overview of the $\gd N$ formalism for comparison purposes.
+Here we also describe the second-order source term, which is a new extension of the formalism.
+At the end of the section we give a brief overview of the $\gd N$ formalism for comparison purposes.
 In section \ref{general} we work out the general expression for $\f$ in the case of two fields.
 We also compute the momentum dependence that arises in the case that not all scales cross the horizon at the same time.
 These expressions, derived without using any super-horizon slow-roll approximation, are one of the main results of the paper and the starting point for our numerical analyses.
 In order to find completely explicit analytic expressions for $\f$, however, we do need to assume slow roll, as well as some conditions on the potential.
 This is treated in section \ref{secSlowRoll}, where we also compare our analytic results with those obtained using the $\gd N$ formalism, for as far as the latter exist.
 In section \ref{numerical} we use the two-field quadratic potential in order to compare our exact numerical results with those of the $\delta N$-formalism.
 We also present a simple potential that can produce an $\f$ of the order of a few, which falls into the category of potentials that can be treated analytically, thus allowing us to test our results.
 We conclude in section~\ref{secConclusion}.
-Finally, in the appendices we give supplementary information on the basis in field space that we use, comment on some gauge and formal issues, and provide several intermediate steps of our calculations.
+Finally, in the appendices we give supplementary information on the basis in field space that we use, compute the second-order source term, comment on some gauge and formal issues, and provide several intermediate steps of our calculations.
 Note that \ref{appBasis} introduces in particular a small improvement of the basis defined in \cite{GrootNibbelink:2001qt} that makes it more convenient for numerical calculations during periods when the fields oscillate.